 This is the most lopsided recovery in US history.

-But Washington doesn’t want to talk about this lopsided recovery.
+But Washington doesn’t want to talk about it.
 The Obama administration would rather focus on the recovery without mentioning whose it is.
 Perhaps it’s because almost all Democratic and independent voters are in the bottom 90 per cent.

-Republicans would rather not talk about the lopsidedness of this recovery either because they’d rather not bring up the subject of inequality to begin with.
+Republicans would rather not talk about the lopsidedness either, because they’d rather not bring up the subject of inequality to begin with.
 Their reverse-Robin Hood budget plans cut taxes on the rich and slash public services everyone else depends on.
 Continue reading »